microsoft/rushstack.io-website/docs/api/tree-pattern.treenode.md

 ## Remarks

-Since `TreePattern` makes relatively few assumptions object the object structure, this is just an alias for `any`<!-- -->.
-At least as far as the portions to be matched, the tree nodes are expected to be JSON-like structures made from JavaScript arrays, JavaScript objects, and primitive values that can be compared using `===`<!-- -->.
+Since `TreePattern` makes relatively few assumptions object the object structure, this is just an alias for `any`.
+At least as far as the portions to be matched, the tree nodes are expected to be JSON-like structures made from JavaScript arrays, JavaScript objects, and primitive values that can be compared using `===`.